 Mendocino County has a population density of approximately 25 persons per square mile.
 For comparison, the population density for the state of California is 256 persons per square mile.
-Population clusters exist around Fort Bragg and Ukiah, along State Route (SR) 1 and Highway 101.
+Population clusters exist around Fort Bragg and Ukiah, along State Route (SR) 1 and Highway 101, and around Willits at SR 1 and Highway 101

 The primary transportation corridors are Highway 101 through the middle of the county and SR 1 along the coast.
-SR 53 and 128 connect the Ukiah area to the coast and travel through the Anderson Valley.
+SR 253 and 128 connect the Ukiah area to the coast and travel through the Anderson Valley.
 Highway 20 connects the Highway 1 corridor with Highway 101 further east before continuing to the I-5 corridor.
 In addition to these major routes, some smaller communities are served only by County roads such as Potter Valley, or minor State Routes such as Highway 162 to the Round Valley area.